fpantigny/piton/README.md

 ## Installation

-The package `piton` is present in the distributions MiKTeX, TeXLive and MacTeX.
+The package `piton` is present in the distributions MiKTeX, TeX Live and MacTeX.

 For a manual installation: